willtang/lyx2ebook/README.md

 As its name implies, it is a simple LyX to eBook converter.

-It is written in Python 2.6, and it requires the lepl module.
+It is written in Python 2.6.